samuelfz/helpdesk/README.md

 ### Contributing

-Please, for our development, leave your individual comment for more information.
+Please, for our development, leave your individual comment,for more information.